Commercial General Liability Insurance in South Carolina: Fast Answers

 Determine Coverage Needs

-Licensed electricians in South Carolina must carry $300,000 per occurrence and $600,000 annual aggregate, while fire safety companies need $1 million per occurrence and $2 million aggregate.
+Licensed electricians in South Carolina must carry $300,000 per occurrence and $600,000 in annual aggregate coverage, while fire safety companies need $1 million per occurrence and $2 million aggregate.

-Many commercial landlords and larger companies require $1 million in coverage even when state minimums are lower.
-Before comparing business insurance coverage, review your industry licensing rules and client contracts to identify the minimum limits your business needs.
+Many commercial landlords and larger companies still require $1 million in coverage even when state minimums fall lower.
+Review industry licensing rules and client contracts before comparing business insurance coverage so you know the minimum limits your business must meet.

 2. 2